Delta's 3Q profit falls on one-time items

 Passengers had little elbow room over the summer.
 The average flight was 86.4 percent full, up from 86.0 percent a year earlier.
 Passengers flew 4 percent more miles.

-Delta's shares fell $1.13, or 3.5 percent, to $31.25 in trading an hour before the opening bell.
-At Wednesday's closing price, they had gained 18 percent for the year, easily beating the 1 percent increase in the Standard & Poor's 500 index.
+Delta's shares rose 13 cents to $32.51 in midday trading.
+At the opening bell, they had gained 18 percent for the year, easily beating the 1 percent increase in the Standard & Poor's 500 index.